lishuang0809/StochOpt-py-SL/README.md

-# Stochastic-Variance-Reduced-Newton-Methods
----

-We provide here the implementations of two stochastic Newton-type algorithms to solve the finite-sum minimization problem in Machine learning, *Stochastic Averaging  Newton Method(SAN)*.
-Currently our implementations support only (generalized) linear models.
+# StochOpt-py: Stochastic Optimization in Python

+This is a package for benchmarking stochastic optimization methods in Python.
 For the loss function, logistic loss is provided for binary classification problems and pseudo-huber/L2 loss is supported for regression problems.
-To benchmark our algorithms, we also provide code for [SAG][sag], [SVRG][svrg] and [Stochastic Newton][snm].
+To benchmark our algorithms, we also provide code for [SAG][sag], [SVRG][svrg], [ADAM][adam],  and [SGD] .

 ## Package Requirements